felipeelias-ops/Programming-Skills-Challenge/README.md

 This simple SQL query just sorts the highest grades.
 Grades below 8 are not shown (NULL is printed instead).

 * question8.sql contains the solution for the Challenge number 8.
 This simple sql query returns pet names only.
 Redundant names are shown only once.
-The user can just compile and run, no input is required.
+The user can just run, no input is required.

 * question10.cpp contains the solution for the Challenge number 10.
+This simple code implements a function that reads a string and counts how many chars are included.
+The user is asked to write a string, the code returns the length of the string.

 * question11.cpp contains the solution for the Challenge number 11.
+This code implements a function that reverses a string.
+This is accomplished using only XOR operations.
+In that sense, no buffers, variables, or prebuilt functions are used.
+The user is asked to write a string, the code returns the string reversed.